A note is a post that is typically short unstructured* plain text, written & posted quickly, that has its own permalink page.

 Syntax: number #bmi

-picoformats are the broader effort to briefly and readably structure information in pure/plain text form.
+microsyntax and picoformats are broader efforts to briefly and readably structure information in pure/plain text form.

 When displaying a note, it is customary to just display the note content and no explicit note title.